Special trains for 3.6m Indian workers stranded in lockdown

 With fears rising over the spread of the disease in Mumbai and other major cities, the government said 2,600 special trains would run over the next 10 days to help the workers who lost jobs when the lockdown started two months ago.

-Millions of migrant workers have been stranded in the densely populated cities and many have walked hundreds of kilometres to get home.
+Millions of migrant workers have been stranded in the densely populated cities and many have walked hundreds of kilometers to get home.

-Scores have died in accidents and even from exhaustion and hunger in the struggle to reach their villages.

 But at the same time, the number of new cases is rising each day, with at least 6,600 reported Saturday.
 The health ministry has confirmed at least 125,101 cases and 3,720 deaths.